Top 5 Goaltenders of the 1970's

-Ranking all-time greats, no matter the sport, is a near impossible task.
+Ranking all-time greats, no matter the sport, is a near-impossible task.
 Almost every era is drastically different from the next and the game of hockey is no different.
 With that in mind, we decided to break down our look at the greatest goaltenders to have played the game by decade and see how each one fared against their contemporaries

-In the first of our four-part series, Glenn Hall who finished atop our list for the decade of the 1960’s but it appeared as though things were only going to get more complicated from here on out.
-So we shift our focus to the men who were considered to be the “best of the best” during the 1970’s and the man who did it better than anyone else, ironically enough, is turning 70-years of age today.
+In the first of our four-part series, Glenn Hall who finished atop our list for the decade of the 1960s but it appeared as though things were only going to get more complicated from here on out.
+So we shift our focus to the men who were considered to be the “best of the best” during the 1970s.

 #1 – Ken Dryden

 His career may not have lasted long but one would be hard-pressed to find an individual who did more in such short period of time than Ken Dryden.
-During his seven plus seasons in the league, the Cornell grad helped lead the Montreal Canadiens to six Stanley Cup Championships and won five Vezina Trophies over said period of time.
+During his seven-plus seasons in the league, the Cornell grad helped lead the Montreal Canadiens to six Stanley Cup Championships and won five Vezina Trophies over said period of time.
 He was also awarded the Calder Trophy as the NHL’s top rookie following his impressive 1971-72 campaign and came on the heels of his Conn Smythe Trophy winning performance as playoff MVP during the Habs surprising run to the 1971 crown.

 For those of you unfamiliar with his story, Dryden carried the Canadiens to the hockey’s grand prize with a grand total of six career games under his heading into the post-season and followed it up with a ridiculous showing during his “official” rookie season.
-After taking the hockey world by storm over the first two plus years of his career, the Hamilton proceeded to sit out the 1973-74 campaign due to a contract dispute and used his year away from the game to get his law degree from McGill University.
+After taking the hockey world by storm over the first two-plus years of his career, the Hamilton proceeded to sit out the 1973-74 campaign due to a contract dispute and used his year away from the game to get his law degree from McGill University.

 From the HHOF archives – Ken Dryden of the Montreal Canadiens strikes his familiar pose. pic.twitter.com/8ztwxFW5mM